Death Journey: Cast

-Sequel

-Fred Williamson returned as Jesse Crowder in No Way Back.
+Production & Release

+The film was shot in 6 days in August 1975 on a budget of almost $600,000, filmed in Palm Springs, Apple Valley, Kansas City, St. Louis, Chicago, New York City, and Los Angeles.

+The film was released theatrically in the United States on May 26, 1976.
+The film was eventually released by Code Red on DVD in 2010 and on Blu-ray in 2016.

 Jesse Crowder character

-The Jesse Crowder character would be used in four or five films featuring Williamson.
+The Jesse Crowder character would be used in four films featuring Williamson.
 He first appeared in Death Journey, then returned in No Way Back.
-He would be used again in Efren C. Piñon's Blind Rage, which was released in 1976.
+He would be used again in Efren C. Piñon's Blind Rage, which was released in 1978.
 The character's final appearance was in The Last Fight, which was released in 1983.

 According to The Hammer: an American Hero by Harold D. Edmunds, Williamson actually knew a guy in high school called Jesse Crowder.
 Crowder was a tough no-nonsense guy that nobody messed with.
 After the name was used in Williamson's films, Crowder took legal action against Williamson.
 The case went to court and Williamson's lawyer placed some phone books on the table and asked him which Crowder he was.
 Crowder realized he didn't have anywhere to go with this.
 In the end Williamson decided to cease using the Crowder character.